Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 1. Describe: I am going to DESCRIBE a sunset!

-Sunset is the time of day where our sky meets the outer space solar winds.
-There are blue, pink, and purple swirls, spinning and twisting like a cloud of balloons caught in a blender.
-The sun moves slowly beyond the horizon, while the moon races to take its place in prominence atop the night sky.
-People slow to a crawl, entranced, fully forgetting the deeds that still must get done.
-There is a coolness… a calmness… whenever the sun does set.
+Sunset is the time of day when our sky meets the outer space solar winds.
+There are blue, pink, and purple swirls, spinning and twisting, like clouds of balloons caught in a whirlwind.
+The sun moves slowly to hide behind the line of horizon, while the moon races to take its place in prominence atop the night sky.
+People slow to a crawl, entranced, fully forgetting the deeds that must still be done.
+There is a coolness, a calmness, when the sun does set.

 Informational Paragraph and a Narrative Paragraph